 1.5 AIDS policy

 The objective of the AIDS policy is to state Alpha’s position on HIV/AIDS.
-It will include a general statement of the company’s policy and position in relation to HIV/AIDS as well as provide specific guidelines and procedures regarding how issues are to be addressed.
+It includes a general statement of the company’s policy and position in relation to HIV/AIDS as well as provide specific guidelines and procedures regarding how issues are to be addressed.
 The outcome of such a policy is to:

 • Establish consistency regarding practices around HIV/AIDS in Alpha